Do you have a great idea to bring people together in your neighbourhood? We’d love to hear about it.

 Grants of up to $500 for projects that connect and engage neighbours, share skills and knowledge, build a sense of belonging and responsibility, and respect and celebrate diversity.

 Grants of up to $500 for residents of Vancouver to develop projects that contribute to Vancouver’s Greenest City Action Plan Targets.
 Grants are given to residents of Vancouver for projects that focus on local food, green businesses, energy efficiency, green transport, zero waste, mitigating climate change, clean air, improving access to nature, conserving drinking water, and reducing our ecological footprint.

 ALL GRANT DECISIONS MADE BY LOCAL RESIDENTS

-If you would like to get involved in a Resident Advisory Committee, please contact the Coordinator in your community.
+If you would like to get involved in a Neighbourhood Grants Committee, please contact the Coordinator in your community.